soda-lmu/lmu-soda-knowledge-sharing-tutorials/Azure_Authentication/README.md

 #### Interactive login with the browser

 This is the default.
-A browser window will open for you to log-in to Azure.
+A browser window will open for you to log in to Azure.
 This even works if Two-factor authentication (2FA) is active.
 However, this can be very bothersome if log-in is required too often.

 You can disable interactive browser login with: